**We are no longer accepting cases.**

 In 1997, the U.S. Food and Drug Administration issued a warning regarding Merck’s marketing program of Fosamax, stating that the company had used misleading and false statements in advertising and requiring that certain labeling changes be made.
 In 2004, the FDA warned that drugs in the bisphosphonate family may lead to “dead jaw syndrome” or osteonecrosis of the jaw but no action was taken at the time.

-In 2008, after numerous reports had been received regarding femur fracture, the U.S. Food and Drug Administration pressured Merck, manufacturer of Fosamax to address reports and in 2009, Merck complied by adding information about the possibility of femur fracture to a list of potential side effects.
+In 2008, after numerous reports had been received regarding femur fracture, the U.S. Food and Drug Administration pressured Merck, the manufacturer of Fosamax, to address the reports.
+In 2009, Merck complied by adding information about the possibility of femur fracture to a list of potential side effects.

 Unfortunately, there may have been little else done to inform the medical community or public about the risks.
 Patients may have continued to take the medication without full knowledge of the risks or symptoms that should be reported.